pivotal-cf/docs-on-demand-service-broker/operating.html.md

     bosh ssh
     ```

-1. Read the broker log file, which is located at `/var/vcap/sys/log/broker/broker.log`

-1. In the log, look for lines relating to the service, identified by the service ID.
+1. In the broker log, look for lines relating to the service, identified by the service ID.
 Lines recording the starting and finishing of BOSH tasks will also have the BOSH task ID:

     ```
     on-demand-service-broker: [on-demand-service-broker] 2016/04/13 09:01:50 Bosh task id for Create instance 30d4a67f-d220-4d06-9989-58a976b86b35 was 11470